(That’s Bob up there, he is the first monster I ever made. He says hi too.)

 They’re friends that come into the world slowly, through care and attention.
 Each one carries a little bit of the time, warmth, and joy that went into making it.

-My work is guided by a simple philosophy I call Heart-Centered Productivity.
+My work is guided by a simple philosophy called Heart-Centered Productivity.

 Instead of focusing on numbers or output, I focus on making each monster slowly, softly, and with intention.
 The values that guide my studio are: